Horažďovice: Jewish community

 The repeal of the Family Laws in the mid 1800s launched what many regard as the "golden age" of Horažďovice Jewry.
 By 1890, the Jewish community reached its peak population of 300, about 9% of the total population.
 The influence of the Jewish community however was far greater as they were the driving force behind much of Horažďovice's Industrial Revolution.

 In 1873, Samuel Kohn opened a matchstick factory that produced matches with colourful wax heads in decorative boxes for export to the east.
 On the adjacent property, a paper manufacturing plant owned by Rud, Firth and Bernard Gans was particularly important as it employed many workers and purchased straw from local farmers.

 The best known Jewish business in Horažďovice was the vinegar and spirits company "Münz Brothers" founded by Simon Münz in 1831 and famed for its "Münzovka" whiskey.
 Expanded by his sons, Eduard and Karel Münz, and later by František and Pavel Münz, it became the largest distributor of spirits and vinegar in the region and was the sole distributor of almost all foreign wines and domestic mineral waters.
 In 1859, Heřman Katz founded what was to become the largest grocery mercantile house in southern Bohemia.
 In 1907, his son Otto Katz founded a wholesale grocery house which was as prosperous as his father's.

 A significant number of Jews emigrated from Horažďovice from 1850 to 1938, particularly to the United States, Australia and South America.
 During World War II, the Jewish community was deported by German military authorities as part of the Final Solution.
 93 Horažďovice Jews were transferred via railway to Terezín on 26 November 1942.
 Six Jews were deported by other means.
 Only seven survived.
 No Jewish community exists in Horažďovice today.

 Economy

 The largest industrial employer in the town is Otavské strojírny, an engineering company.

 The potato starch factory was founded in 1906 and still operates in the town, currently as the Lyckeby Amylex company.
 It is the largest producer of potato starch in the Czech Republic.

 Transport

+The I/22 road (the section from Klatovy to Strakonice) runs through the town.

 The railway line heading to Klatovy starts here.
-The town is served by two train stations.
+The town is served by two train stations: Horažďovice and Horažďovice předměstí.

+Culture

+Horažďovice hosts an annual cultural event called Slavnosti Kaše ('porridge festivities').
+Its name commemorates the siege of the town in 1307, during which King Rudolf I of Bohemia died.
+He was nicknamed "King Porridge" because of his moderate diet, atypical for a king.
+The festivities include performances by historical groups, a competition for the best porridge and the best porridge eater.
+The festivities have been held regularly since 2007.